 Blog

-Our Volunteers – our priceless gifts
+Volunteers – our priceless gifts

-They volunteer for the Joy In Giving Foundation and they are our priceless gifts.
+Our volunteers live busy lives but sacrifice their time and sleep for a worthy cause.
+They share love and joy with the children we serve.
+They volunteer for the Joy In Giving Foundation and are our priceless gifts.

 The blessings, satisfaction, and joy we derive from serving the less privileged are enough rewards.
-Maybe I can explain it better by quoting what Harriet, one of our volunteers, said after visiting the Volta Home Orphanage for the first time-“The experience was amazing…..It is time we all come together to support these kids who are our future leaders
+Maybe I can explain it better by quoting what Harriet, one of our volunteers, said after visiting the Volta Home Orphanage for the first time-“The experience was amazing…..It is time we all come together to support these kids who are our future leaders.

 So, who is a volunteer?
 According to the Cambridge English Dictionary, “A volunteer is a person who does something, especially for other people or for an organization, willingly and without being forced to do it or paid to do it.”